13th AESOP Young Academics Conference 2019: Planning inclusive spaces - an inter- and transdisciplinary approach

 - - September 11, 2018

 The Graduate School of Urban Studies (URBANgrad) at the Technical University of Darmstadt is proud to host the 13th AESOP YA Conference in April 2019.
 Planning, as a young discipline, is trying to create a unity of intellectual frameworks to understand and enhance the creation of cities.
 This discussion is particularly important when planning inclusive spaces.
 Inclusion is a multifaceted concept with its various spatial, social, and economic factors.
 The aim of the conference is therefore to bring different perspectives to the discussion by critically examining the knowledge upon which what we call planning is formed.
 We invite researchers and practitioners dealing with public space and inclusivity, health-promoting designs, governance and resilient urban strategies.
-Attention is paid to how these processes are interdisciplinary conceptualized and in which ways planning responses are promote inclusivity.
+Attention is paid to how these processes are interdisciplinary conceptualized and in which ways planning responses are promoting inclusivity.
 Understanding the ways by which inhabitants of the city—as critical participants—provide unprecedented and innovative urban paradigms is equally crucial to this notion of inclusive urban space.
 The intrinsic links, conflicts and power relations between all actors through social, professional, and political processes and their interplay within the physical dimensions of the city must be well understood and worked on.
 We hope to offer the participants new insights by bridging the limitations of a single discipline; directing the debate towards an exploration of the countless opportunities but also challenges of inter- and transdisciplinary thinking.

 For more information regarding the Call of Abstracts click on one of the menu items on the right!